Frequently Asked Questions

 Are there exceptions to the mask policy?

-Yes, children enrolled in preschool classes (and younger children) and people with medical conditions or disabilities that prevent them from safely wearing a face covering.
+Yes, children under age 2 and people with medical conditions or disabilities that prevent them from safely wearing a face covering.